lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 * Random classes are available for most playable characters and bosses.
 Problems arise with playable characters and bosses that are scripted to move in events and can fly (Miledy, Gale, Narcian) and fly across otherwise impassable terrain (bodies of water and mountains).
 One option is to randomize them only with other flying classes, but that drastically cuts down on the possibilties (basically Wyvern Knight or Pegasus Knight).
 At the moment, they just won't be randomized.
 * There have been reports of freezing of games occurring with the randomizer.
 I've noticed this happens only with v1.0 of the translation patch, so I'll have to figure out why this is the case.
 In the meantime, use v0.99b for testing.
 * It should be noted that I am testing using the 0.99b version of the Redux translation patch.
 Quickly testing out the v1.0 version of the patch seems to yield some odd issues with infinite vulneraries, which I'll have to look into.
 You can find the Redux translation patch (both 1.0 and older versions) here: http://serenesforest.net/forums/index.php?showtopic=41095
+* The "Uncounterable" trait, which is usually reserved for siege tomes, has been removed from the pool of possible weapon traits that can be randomized, due to the game assuming that it is indeed a siege tome, and animating from 3+ spaces away, causing melee weapons to lock up.

 ### FE7 Notes